zshanhyder01/Detection-Engineering/lateral_movement/coerced_authenticaiton/README.md

 # Coerced Authentication & NTLM Relay Detection

-This repository contains Atomic and Correlation rules (Sigma and Elastic EQL) designed to detect **Coerced Authentication** attacks used for lateral movement within Windows environments.

----

 ## What is Coerced Authentication?

 **Coerced Authentication** occurs when an attacker forces a high-privileged process (usually the **SYSTEM** account) on a remote server to authenticate to an attacker-controlled machine.